About cervical cancer

 Cervical screening (also known as a smear test) is routinely offered to anyone with a cervix in Scotland, between the ages of 25 and 64, every 5 years.
 You may be recalled more often depending on your test results.

 Those on non-routine screening (where screening results have shown changes that need further investigation or follow up) will be invited up to 70 years of age.

 If you have unusual discharge, or bleeding after sex, between periods or after the menopause, contact your GP practice.
-These symptoms are not usually caused my cancer but it's important to have them checked.
+These symptoms are not usually caused by cancer but it’s important to have them checked.